erkanerol/bash-lingua-non-grata/slides/shell/shell.md

 # Shell

-- The shell is a command interpreter.
+- is a command interpreter.
-- More than just the insulating layer between the operating system kernel and the user
+- more than just the insulating layer between the operating system kernel and the user
-- It is also a programming language.
+- also a programming language.

 <br><br><br><br><br>